openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Authorization Request MUST be signed.
 A public key to verify the signature MUST be obtained from the `verificationMethod` property of a DID Document.
 Since DID Document may include multiple public keys, a particular public key used to sign the request in question MUST be identified by the `kid` in the header.
 To obtain the DID Document, AS MUST use DID Resolution defined by the DID method must be used by the RP.

-All RP metadata other than the public key MUST be obtained from the `client_metadata` parameter as defined in {#rp-registration-parameter}.
+All RP metadata other than the public key MUST be obtained from the `client_metadata` parameter as defined in (#client_metadata).

 ### `client_metadata` and `client_metadata_uri` Parameters {#client_metadata}